yagna2652/yagna/_posts/2024-01-11-proof-of-work.md

 When we started, we had all these small, repetitive tasks eating up our time.
 So we built something different - a network of Google Sheets workflows and scraping scripts.
 Simple systems, working together, multiplying what we could do.

 But here's what really changed: I started seeing every repetitive task as code waiting to be written.
 If something needs to be done more than once, it goes to code.
-Not tomorrow, not next week - now.
 That's become our DNA.
 And it's what lets us scale.